China's MMG stops land clearing for Australian project after protests

-MELBOURNE, July 15 (Reuters) - China's MMG Ltd (1208.HK) has halted land clearing measures in a wilderness area on Australia's southern island Tasmania after legal action by protesters concerned about the environment, both sides said on Thursday.
+MELBOURNE (Reuters) - China’s MMG Ltd has halted land clearing measures in a wilderness area on Australia’s southern island Tasmania after legal action by protesters concerned about the environment, both sides said on Thursday.

 MMG has been clearing land for a road in a wilderness area of the state as it investigates waste storage options for its Rosebery zinc, copper and lead mine, 200 km (124 miles) northwest of Hobart, the state capital, which has been operating for 85 years.